maks-p/cax_mortgage/README.md

 ## Outliers

-* Dropped 1,348 observations (0.30%) based on Mortgage Amount or Property Value more than 3 Standard Deviations higher than Mean.
+* Dropped 1,172 observations (0.32%) based on Mortgage Amount or Property Value more than 3 Standard Deviations higher than Mean, or Rate, LTV, TDS, or GDS above a certain threshold.

 # Exploratory Data Analysis

+Property Value Histogram: